Grand Cayman's World-Famous Wreck Dive

 At 251 feet long with a 42 foot beam, she is one of the largest shipwreck attractions anywhere.

-There are five open decks for safe and easy access into the interior where divers can visit the decompression chambers, the engine room, the bathrooms and shower unit , the galley and crew quarters, and the chart room and captain’s bridge to name but a few.
+There are five decks with safe and easy access into the interior where divers can visit the decompression chambers, the engine room, the bathrooms and shower unit, the galley and crew quarters, and the chart room and captain’s bridge, to name but a few.

-The deepest part is at 64 feet and the shallowest (the bridge and smoke stack) lies less than 15 feet from the surface, making it ideal for divers and snorkelers alike.
+The wreck sits upright on the white, sandy bottom set against the backdrop of the deep blue Caribbean water.
+The deepest part is at 60 feet and the shallowest (the bridge and smoke stack) lies less than 15 feet from the surface, making it ideal for divers and snorkelers alike.

-Colonies of garden eels inhabit the sand around the wreck, waving back and forth.
-Schools of Horse Eye Jacks and huge, lonesome Barracuda hang silvery and motionless near the mast.
+Colonies of garden eels inhabit the sand around the wreck, weaving back and forth.
+The occasional stingray flies by.
+Schools of horse eye jacks and huge, lonesome barracuda hang silvery and motionless near the mast.
+And with each passing year, new corals and sponges encrust the wreck, bringing with them more marine life that wants to make it home.

 Designed as a submarine supply ship, the USS Kittiwake was built in Savannah, Georgia, USA.
 It launched on July 10th 1945 and was assigned to support and rescue duty with Submarine Squadron 6.